Using the Stark Validator

 To execute a view function on the module, we must build the argumemt list with

-class.
-Thwn we can call the callOnModule
+the CallData class.
+Thwn we can call the callOnModule function from

-with the module class hash, the function name and the calldata
+SmartrAccount with the module class hash, the function name and the calldata

 like below: